Home Page

 I felt I had

-to make Newport to make it a voyage, getting light breeze to coast up to
+to make Newport, in the centre of the Isle, to make it a voyage, getting light breeze to coast up to

-the quays, not quite right up to the dual carriage bypass and into the town (photo above) With
+the quays, not quite right up to the dual-carriage bypass and into the town

-stretches bewqteen drifting spells, until the channel widened to shoot down to the Folly, hitting
+stretches between drifting spells, until the channel widened to shoot down to the Folly

 speeding bursts in the flat water.